brandonroberts/angular/aio/content/getting-started/index.md

     * app-product-preview: Product preview
     * app-product-preview: Product preview

 Just like HTML elements, components can be referred to or nested in another component's template.
 A component is referred to by its `selector`.
 The selector is the name you give the Angular component when it is rendered as an HTML element on the page.
-By convention, Angular component selectors begin with the prefix `app-`, followed by the component name.
+By convention, Angular component selectors begin with the prefix such as `app-`, followed by the component name.

 {@a template-syntax}